kaulnekxealnder/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > **xargs:**
 Builds and execute command lines from standard input - essentially a utility for building an execution pipeline from stdin - executes /bin/echo over input.
 It is basically used to do some operations on a long(ish!?) list of filenames produced by the previous command(s).
-If run empty on CLI will need to be executed with ctrl+d, can handle delimiters with -d, number of lines to split -n, and ask for user confirmation -p
-Mostly useful with CLI commands that accept standard input (grep, awk, find, echo)
+If run empty on CLI will need to be executed with ctrl+d, can handle delimiters with -d, number of lines to split -n, and ask for user confirmation -p.
+Mostly useful with CLI commands that accept standard input (grep, awk, find, echo).

 ---